 For Adrian Turner’s contemporary photographic work, see under External links later on this page.

-I (the original author of this web site) asked Steve Hunt of Hiway Hang Gliders, Brighton, Sussex, England, about the Boomerang’s production status.
+Author’s reminiscence: I asked Steve Hunt of Hiway Hang Gliders about the Boomerang’s production status.
 He replied that is was unlikely to go into production because its handling was too ‘twitchy.’
 (I had no idea in those days that most hang glider development in Britain was carried out by copying American and Australian designs.)
 See the related topics menu Hiway of Sussex, England, and Abergavenny, Wales.

 The 1975 Wasp Nova was another attempt at attaining more performance without too much extra complexity.
 It featured an S-curved keel tube and tip fins braced by tubes, brackets, fasteners, and cables.
 I saw the prototype before it flew when it was on display at the inaugural meeting of the BHGA on December 8th, 1974, at the Matrix Hall in Coventry.
 (It had two unfinished top rigging wires with ends dangling, yet to be cut to length and swaged.)